Draft evasion: Emigration to Canada and elsewhere

 The number of Vietnam-era draft evaders leaving for Canada is hotly contested; an entire book, by scholar Joseph Jones, has been written on that subject.
 In 2017, University of Toronto professor Robert McGill cited estimates by four scholars, including Jones, ranging from a floor of 30,000 to a ceiling of 100,000, depending in part on who is being counted as a draft evader.
+In 2025, a major article about Vietnam-era draft evaders in Canada's conservative National Post newspaper put the number at 50,000.